 - The main feature is a presentation by a guest speaker on one of a variety of interesting topics

-Our December meeting is a social with snacks, coffee and display tables.
+Our December meeting is a social with snacks, coffee and cider.

 Our May meeting includes a native plant swap.